hujhax/austin-improv-wiki/Troupes/Tight.md

 Tight played shows in both Houston and Austin throughout early 2005.

-In June of 2005, [[Performers/Bob McNichol]] & [[Erika McNichol]] also moved from Chicago's iO community and had known Jen and Erin and Dave in Chicago and fit right into the group seamlessly.
+In June of 2005, [[Performers/Bob McNichol]] & [[Performers/Erika McNichol]] also moved from Chicago's iO community and had known Jen and Erin and Dave in Chicago and fit right into the group seamlessly.

 Tight's main format was a monoscene in real time.